silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/01_Creating_And_Editing_Content/02_Previewing_Changes.md

 # Previewing changes

-[note]
+> [!NOTE]
-Remember when editing content to save your page regularly.
+> Remember when editing content to save your page regularly.
-[/note]

 Click the button ***Save*** in the publishing bar.